 Categorical Exclusion Applied (from Subpart D, 10 C.F.R.
-Part 1021): B1.11 Fencing; B2.2 Building and equipment installation
+Part 1021): B1.11 Fencing and B2.2 Building and equipment instrumentation

-Description of the Proposed Action: BPA proposes to replace existing perimeter fences with improved security fencing at the Keeler and Marion Substations.
-The Keeler Substation is located in Washington County, Oregon and the Marion Substation is located in Marion County, Oregon.
+Description of the Proposed Action: BPA proposes to replace existing perimeter fences with improved security fencing at the Wautoma Substation.
+The Wautoma Substation is located in Yakima County, Washington.
 The proposed work would support BPA's compliance with North American Electric Reliability Corporation-Critical Information Protection (NERC-CIP) standards, and protects critical assets from theft, vandalism, and terrorism.

-The existing 7-foot-tall fences would be removed from in-ground concrete curbing or would be removed along with individual post foundations where there is no curbing.
-Eight-foot-tall cut- and climb-resistant steel-mesh security fences topped with razor wire would be installed.
+The existing seven-foot-tall fences would be removed from in-ground concrete curbing or would be removed along with individual post foundations where there is no curbing.
+Eight-foot-tall cutand climb-resistant steel-mesh security fences topped with razor wire would be installed.
 In addition to the increased height, security would be enhanced by a near 40% reduction in visibility through the fence, impeding target acquisition by an attacker outside of the perimeter.
 New gates would be installed in some locations.
 The existing concrete curbing supporting sections of fence would be left in place except where the concrete would affect the levelness or performance of the new fence.
-In the instances where it is determined that new holes for fence post footings would need to be dug, the footing holes would be no more than 54-inches deep and approximately 30-inches wide.
+In the instances where it is determined that new holes for fence post footings would need to be dug, they would be no more than 54-inches deep and approximately 30-inches wide.

 The new security fences would be in the same location as the existing fence around the perimeter of the substations with minor exceptions where improved design or added features require small alterations of existing fence location (i.e., new equipment, elimination of unused gates, or variations in layout for improved camera coverage).
 The disturbance for expansion construction would be limited to the BPA transmission facility boundaries in which vegetation growth is regularly managed by mechanical and chemical means.
-BPA would remove about seven small trees at Marion Substation along the northern and eastern perimeter of the substation property.
-Some new trees would be planted at Marion and Keeler in locations that would not be expected to impair camera sighting.

 Several tall poles ("security poles"), averaging about 23 feet in height, would host cameras.
 The cameras that would be installed would be mounted on arm brackets sufficient to get clear line-of-sight along the fence line.
-Cameras would be installed just inside the fence perimeter and elsewhere as appropriate for coverage and would require footings up to six feet deep.
+They would be installed just inside the fence perimeter and elsewhere as appropriate for coverage and would require footings up to six-feet deep.
 The cameras would provide an integrated perimeter intrusion detection system that would monitor and assess activity in and around the substation.
-The system would have the capability to detect movement near the perimeter as well as fence breaching, providing alarm information and images at the exact location of movement or intrusion attempt.
+The system would have the capability to detect movement near the perimeter as well as fence breaching, providing alarm information, and images at the exact location of movement or intrusion attempt.

-To incorporate the controls for the systems, a security communications rack may be installed in the control houses at Keeler and Marion substations.
-A 2-foot-wide, 3-foot-deep trench may be excavated to run conduit across the substation yards from the control houses to the nearest fence lines if wireless connections are not used.
-Some additional trenching may be done outside of the fenceline on substation property at Marion to accommodate wiring and conduit to a new gate on the west side of the substation.
-If a drilled hole is required for communication wires in the substations' control houses, the holes would be limited to 3 inches in diameter and would be located to minimize visibility.
+To incorporate the controls for the systems, a security communications rack may be installed in the control house at Wautoma Substation.
+A two-foot-wide, three-foot-deep trench may be excavated to run conduit across the substation yards from the control houses to the nearest fence lines if wireless connections are not used.
+If a drilled hole is required for communication wires in the substations' control houses, the holes would be limited to three inches in diameter and would be located to minimize visibility.